HannahSuarez/hannahsuarez.github.io/_posts/2021-02-07-YAML_OpenVPN_Logging.md

   }
 ```

+> The above sample is not written by me.
+Alas I have not been able to yet find the origins of this, as it has been residing in my files but happy to reference the source once I can.

 **Audit Logging**

 Deploy file integrity monitoring of the following critical locations, but will ultimately depend on where configs are placed.

-Where to obtain OpenVPN log file:
+Where to obtain OpenVPN log file for...

 **Linux:**

 The OpenVPN log file is defined on the `/etc/openvpn/server.conf`.
 The verbosity of the log is also defined in the `server.conf` file.

-There will also be authentication process, such as preauthorization, authentication, enrollment events, and messages stating in `“/var/log/messages”` in addition to the OpenVPN log file.
+There will also be authentication process, such as preauthorization, authentication, enrolment events, and messages stating in `“/var/log/messages”` in addition to the OpenVPN log file.

 **Windows**

-`\Program Files\OpenVPN\log` and `C:\Program Files\OpenVPN\config\`
+Potential paths include `\Program Files\OpenVPN\log` and `C:\Program Files\OpenVPN\config\`

 ```
 #Linux server config example